kao-ring/Work-Day-Scheduler/README.md

 - To store each lines comment, I used localstorage.
 Also getting data from there everytime user reflesh the page.

+## Bug / fix log

+- js line 41, finally I got how to write with jQuery

 ## Acceptance Criteria

 ```